tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Being ASIC friendly vs ASIC resistant need to be carefully evaluated
 - SafeCurves can be used to select a secure elliptic curve
 	- Cryptographic curves with potential security vulnerabilities should rather be ignored.
-- Be careful when trusting online benchmarks to select libraries
+- Be careful when trusting online benchmarks when selecting libraries